Choosing Between Traditional and Tankless Water Heaters

 Several factors influence total costs, including:

-- Fuel source: gas vs. electric
+- Fuel source: gas water heaters vs. electric water heaters

 - Installation complexity: modifications to gas lines, electrical upgrades, or ventilation